-RTOs are currently required to submit an interim progress report, December financial report, year-end summary report and financial audit in each fiscal year.
-The reports for 2014-15 will also include statements that confirm the receipt of partner(s) contributions by the RTOs where the funding will be used to access ministry partnership funding.
+RTOs are currently required to submit an interim progress report, a December budget-to-actual report with a year-end forecast, year-end summary report and financial audit in each fiscal year.
+The reports for 2015-16 will also include a partnership attestation form that confirms the receipt of partner(s) contributions by the RTOs where the funding will be used to access ministry partnership funding.
 The receipt of partner(s) contributions is defined as funding committed through a formal agreement.

 The year-end summary report and financial audit will include all funds provided by the ministry as well as the partnership funds received by the RTO and spent during the fiscal year.
-RTOs are expected to fully, and in a timely way, account for project spending and partner(s) contributions in accordance with generally accepted accounting principles and clerical practices.
+RTOs are expected to fully, and in a timely way, account for partnership project spending and partner(s) contributions in accordance with generally accepted accounting principles and clerical practices.